dotnet/infer/userguide/Debugging inference.md

 engine.Compiler.IncludeDebugInformation = true;
 ```

+To print out the messages being passed during inference, use the [TraceMessages](Adding attributes to your model.md) attribute or [TraceAllMessages](inference engine settings.md) compiler option.
-**Hint:** to step through the messages being passed during inference, open the generated source file, set a breakpoint at the start of **Execute** method.
+To step through the messages being passed during inference, open the generated source file, set a breakpoint at the start of **Execute** method.
 Then use the debugger as normal to step through the code.